IT Forensics - Effective Digital Trace Analysis

 Incident as Starting Point

-Forensics as Part of Incident Response Management
+Forensics as Part of the Incident Response Management

-This is what IT Forensics is For
+This is what IT Forensics is for

-Immediate action
+Immediate Measures

 Recovery